 At the first glance, the zero waste movement seems like a fad.
 It’s in, it’s hip, and it’s shiny, new, and expensive to adopt.
 Here are a few ways you may already be practicing the zero waste movement’s principles, and how these principles can align some of your goals and dreams.

-While there are an abundance of ways to dip a toe into the zero waste movement, you may be wondering why it matters to you.
+While there is an abundance of ways to dip a toe into the zero waste movement, you may be wondering why it matters to you.
 While a personal goal of creating zero waste is laudable, the actual feat can seem impossible, drastic, expensive, and only possible in the city.
 The thing is, the zero waste movement is basic economics, health, and old fashioned thrift packaged as environmental conservation.

 We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly. – Anne Marie Bonneau

 The more packaging and processing attached to a product, the less likely the product is good for your health, budget, or the environment.
-Obviously there will be exceptions, and situations where processed items are needed, such as pre-made elderberry syrup for the flu or herbal bitters made for you.
+Obviously, there will be exceptions, and situations where processed items are needed, such as pre-made elderberry syrup for the flu or herbal bitters made for you.

 1. It helps you reach your budget goals